thearyadev/login-clipboard/README.md

 # Battle.net Login Clipboard
 Holds all your passwords in a file and copies the password then the email into your clipboard.
 This is then accessible through your clipboard history.
+(WINDOWS KEY + V)

 ## Python 3.10
 1. Install dependencies (requirements.txt)